inkline/inkline.io/src/pages/docs/utilities/text.md

 - `_{xs|sm|md|lg|xl|xxl}:text:truncate`

 ### Word Break
-Prevent long strings of text from breaking your layout by using `._text:break-word`.
+Prevent long strings of text from breaking your layout by using `_text:break-word`.
 Behind the scenes, it uses `overflow-wrap: break-word` and `word-break: break-word` for IE & Edge compatibility.

 <example :component="TextBreakExample" :html="TextBreakExampleHTML"></example>